 Compiled by Eric Roberts…www.pellotyres.co.uk

 Hi I would like to introduce myself.
 I have worked in the Garage and Michelin Winter Tyre and Car Battery business now for 40 years.
-I worked for a couple of national tyre companies before starting my first business.
-I now own a company here in the UK called Pellon Tyre and Auto-centre, and I am a keen blogger about anything to do with cars and their related products that will help my business.
+So, working for a couple of national tyre companies before starting my first business.
+Now owning a company here in the UK called Pellon Tyre and Auto-centre.
+Of course, I am a keen blogger about anything to do with cars and their related products.
+Of course, that will help my business to grow.